 The Punta Culebra Nature Center allows visitors to take a short journey through Panama's geological, military and natural history, and to learn about marine and terrestrial life through a unique experience.

-- The sea life exhibitions show the magnificent biodiversity of Panamanian coastal ecosystems, particularly that of coral reefs from the Caribbean Sea and the Pacific Ocean.
+- The sea life exhibitions show the magnificent biodiversity of Panamanian coastal ecosystems, particularly those of coral reefs from the Caribbean Sea and the Pacific Ocean.

-- Experience touching marine organisms such as sea stars, sea cucumbers, sea urchins and even stingrays.
+- Experience touching marine organisms such as sea stars, sea cucumbers, sea urchins at the touch pools.

-- As they walk through the natural trails and the exhibitions, visitors will receive information from specially trained naturalists about Smithsonian research.
+- As visitors walk through the natural trails and the exhibitions, they will receive information from specially trained naturalist guides about Smithsonian research.